Welcome to today's edition of the Rush 24-7 podcast.

 A great wall, as he calls it.

-I don't know if it just is a reference to how awesome it will be, or if he's making some sort of historical allusion to previous Great Walls.
+I don't know if it just is a reference to how awesome it will be or if he's making some sort of historical allusion to previous great walls.

 But nonetheless, he says there will be a physical barrier built.

-He also talked about E Verify and about interior enforcement, dealing with many of the naysayers who have been constantly complaining about Trump's lack of specifics on policy.
+He also talked about e-verify and about interior enforcement, dealing with many of the naysayers who have been constantly complaining about Trump's lack of specifics on policy.

 There were a lot of specifics in this policy speech last night.

-We could honestly spend the entirety of the show today.
+And we could honestly spend the entirety of the show today.

 Well, we'll spend a good portion of it just talking about all the different policy points that Trump had in here.